casst01/Sherlock-Tal/README.md

 Great, you have a component!
 The showing of components is handled by controllers.
 Each controller receives the `DatasourceManager` that it can use to get datasources.
 Displaying a component simply consists of getting the datasource and then calling `show` on a ComponentContainer in the frame and passing the component require path and an `args` object containing the datasource.

 ### A More Detailed Example
 This project simply shows a single carousel of Friends.
 For a more advanced example, see the `PhotoAlbums` branch of this project.
+This deals with hadling a select event on a carousel and passing a parameter to the url of a datource before showing another component.

 ## Things to Note.